jonathanw82/myfavoritetune/README.md

 * Select the artist by clicking on there name and it populates the input box hyphenated where necessary Works as intended.

+Bug found if the artist name is longer than 2 words the select you artist will be displayed with an empty pic selction list also if the name is random the same thing happens and does not display no artist found I have not yet fixed this bug but it will be in future releases of the application.

 * Select the artist by clicking on there name dropdown clears when clicked works as intended.

 * Search starts automatically works as intended.